 Your ultimate good may not be realized to glory.
-We have choices.
+Do we have choices?
 Absolutely we have choices.
 We not only have choices, but we have a responsibility for the choices that we make.

 We are accountable.
 And you see, the reason this has all come about, and I feel very strongly about this, is because God created us with a volition, with a will, with a capacity.